 For some posts, the person specification requires that you are eligible for entry onto the Dental Performers List for England, NI Dental List (Northern Ireland), NHS Scotland Health Boards Dental List or Dental Performers List in Wales.

-Therefore, applicants must also ensure their evidence of communication skills complies with the standard operating procedure (SOP) or guidance issued by the relevant primary care organisation (PCO) responsible for maintaining the dental lists in England, Northern Ireland, Scotland or Wales.
+Therefore, you must also ensure your evidence of communication skills complies with the standard operating procedure (SOP) or guidance issued by the relevant primary care organisation (PCO) responsible for maintaining the dental lists in England, Northern Ireland, Scotland or Wales.

 The UK's PCOs are: